albumprinter/cox/README.md

 # cox
-CLI commander for developing with our current module system
+CLI commander for developing with multiple submodules, each with their own Git repository.
-Allows for running necessary tasks in the project folder and all the modules
+Cox runs both Git and NPM-related tasks on the project source folder, as well as all the versioned submodules.

+As such, a "cox checkout <branchName>" should be seen as : check out branch <branchName> in the project root, AS WELL as in all the submodules' repositories.
+This allows you to create a new feature (one that might affect contents in multiple submodules) recursively in a single command (see "cox start").

 All Cox commands should be run from the root of the main project.

 ## Installation